 - What are some funny or meaningful moments that stick out in your mind from your time working together?

 - What are some important things you've learned during your time working under them?

 - What are your boss's most noteworthy skills and values?

 - What are some ways your manager "led by example" to inspire you and your colleagues in the workplace?

 The Parts of a Speech

 Speeches, much like other written works, tend to consist of three general sections—an intro or opening, a body, and a conclusion.
-Here are some things to keep in mind about these three sections while composing a farewell or goodbye speech about a retiring boss.
+Here are some things to keep in mind about these three sections while composing a farewell or goodbye speech about a retiring boss and manager.

 This is the introductory portion of the speech in which you need to greet your audience and clearly state the purpose of the event.
 It need not be particularly long, but it should set the stage for the rest of your speech.